Contactless Connect

 Share personal moments with trusted people, not the public.

-Be mindful of what’s visible in your photos, like addresses or sensitive documents.
+Be mindful of what’s visible in your photos, such as addresses, documents, or screens.

 The less you share, the less information hackers have to work with.